gregjwild/get-my-temperature/README.md

 - Optional: a breadboard.
 - Optional: a breakout board with a ribbon cable to connect to your GPIO.

 Depending on which specific DHT-22 you get, you may need a different set of cables & resistors.
 Some come mounted on a circuit board with resistors.
-You'll see this one in photos in this article: https://www.amazon.co.uk/HALJIA-Digital-Temperature-Humidity-Raspberry/dp/B01N6PB489/
+You'll see this one in photos for sale here: https://www.amazon.co.uk/HALJIA-Digital-Temperature-Humidity-Raspberry/dp/B01N6PB489/

 # Setting your Pi
 Let's get your Pi setup first.
 I'm using a breakout board and breadboard to make it easier to quickly plug in sensors.
 You can hook all this up with female-to-female connectors, but the breakout board definitely makes things easier in the long run when you want to extend or modify this project for new sensors.